Skip to main content

 One review to encompass all safeguarding reviews in Wales.
 The aim is to ensure the affected family is at the heart of an expedient and rigorous review process.

-The WSR stores reviews and extracts learning from them.
+The WSR stores reviews, enabling learning to be extracted from it.

-There are 6 regional safeguarding boards across Wales.
-Under The Safeguarding Boards (Functions and Procedures) (Wales) Regulations 2015, Regional Safeguarding Children/Adult Boards have a statutory responsibility to undertake multi-agency Child and Adult Practice Reviews.
+There are 6 safeguarding boards across Wales.
+Under The Safeguarding Boards (Functions and Procedures) (Wales) Regulations 2015, safeguarding children/adult boards have a statutory responsibility to undertake multi-agency Child and Adult Practice Reviews.
 The SUSR process meets this responsibility.

-CSPs are made up of representatives from the ‘responsible authorities’, which are the:
+CSPs were introduced by section 6 of the Crime and Disorder Act 1998.
+They are made up of representatives from the "responsible authorities", which are the:

 • police